Bell nonlocality and entanglement in $\chi_{cJ}$ decays into baryon pair: Numerical Analysis and Phenomenological Discussion

 Figure~\ref{fig:conc2} shows the concurrence for the $B\bar B$ states from $\chi_{c2}$ decays.
 With the extracted $x$ values, we find no indication of concurrence for the $p\bar p$, $\Xi^{0}\bar \Xi^{0},\Xi^{-}\bar \Xi^{+}$ and $\Lambda\bar \Lambda$ states.

-One can find that the Horodecki condition \(\mathbf{m}_{12}>1\) is not satisfied in cases of $\chi_{c2}$ decays, but this does not imply that any indication of Bell inequality violation is found.
+For the $\chi_{c2}$ decays, the Horodecki parameter satisfies $\mathbf{m}_{12} < 1$.
+Therefore, no violation of the Bell inequality is observed in these channels.
 Instead, one may examine the entanglement content of the $B\bar{B}$ pair via negativity, and it can be shown that the pair is separable.
 The partial transposition of $\rho^{\bar{B}}$ can be obtained by transposing the $2\times2$ sub‑matrix of $\rho^{B\bar{B}}$; if all eigenvalues of $\rho^{\bar{B}}$ are non‑negative, the $B\bar{B}$ pair is in a separable state \cite{vidal}.
 Using the measured parameters for $\chi_{c2}$ production, the separable condition is found to be \(1.045 \le x \le 2.231\).
 Within the 1$\sigma$ range of the estimated parameter \(x\), all values satisfy this separable condition.